manulera/genestorian_data_refinement/readme.md

 ## Running the Pipeline

-This pipeline is refinement pipeline for genotype.
-The goal of the pipeline is to be able to extract the alleles from genotype, identify the pattern followed by the allele and structure it to follow a standard format.
+The goal of this pipeline is to be able to extract the alleles from genotype, identify the patterns followed by the alleles and structure the data in a way that could be migrated to a database.
-At present, the pipeline extracts alleles from the genotype to a list then identifies different features of alleles and add a tag to each identified feature.
+At present, the pipeline extracts alleles from the genotype to a list.
+Then it identifies different features of alleles and tokenizes the features.
 The input must be a tsv file, typically named `strains.tsv` with column names 'strain_id' and 'genotype' which contain strain id and genotype of a strain.
+Later, these tokenized allele features are parsed using nltk and custom regex to identify the patterns such as Gene deletion, allele substitution etc.

 ```tsv
 strain_id	 genotype